benbalter/benbalter.github.com/_posts/2011-06-30-google-analytics-tracking-of-jetpack-sharedaddy-social-engagement.md

 ---
-title: 'Google Analytics Tracking of JetPack (Sharedaddy) Social Engagement
+title: Google Analytics Tracking of JetPack (Sharedaddy) Social Engagement

-'
 description: Google recently added social engagement tracking to its analytics suite.
 With a little bit of leg work, Google Analytics can track not only +1s, but also Facebook and Twitter shares via a simple _gaq.push call.
 ---